 Removal of the wax strip

 Afterward, press your palm against the strip and smooth it out in the direction of the grain.
-Do this for a couple of times to encourage the wax to grip the hair.
+Do this a couple of times to encourage the wax to grip the hair.
 At this point, the wax may feel slightly cool.

 After all, no woman wants to sport unsightly facial hair.
 With those tips and the step-by-step guide, you should be able to effectively remove your unwanted facial hair without skin irritation or side effects.